dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

 ## Project Summary
 * **Statistical analysis**, **data mining techniques**, and **five machine learning models** were built and ensembled to **accurately predict the presence of heart disease in patients from the Hungarian Institute of Cardiology in Budapest**.
-* The model which provided the optimal combination of total patients predicted correctly and F1 Score, while being the most parsimonious, was the **Support Vector Machine Classification Model #4**.
+* The model that provided the optimal combination of total patients predicted correctly and F1 Score, while being the most parsimonious, was the **Support Vector Machine Classification Model #4**.
 It was able to **correctly predict** the presence, or lack thereof, of heart disease in **86% of patients**.

 A summary of this models results can be seen directly below, and a full summary of all sixteen models can be found in the [Model Visualization, Comparison, and Selection section](#model-visualization-comparison-and-selectionview-code).